Silicon Perception is building a new type of chip to enable agile autonomous robots.

 To achieve the absolute lowest latency and highest throughput for real time streaming AI inference, we employ the following hardware architecture choices.
 First, the model weights are stored entirely on-chip, distributed across a large number of memory instances.
 Second, we execute the model per-row, using only row buffers for intermediate storage per layer.
 By fully distributing both the model parameters and tensor storage on-chip, we remove all memory access bottlenecks while reducing the overall footprint and power consumption.

-To generate optimal synthesizable Verilog code for a given CNN model, we implemented a compiler and optimizer which accept the input row rate and the Verilog clock rate as parameters.
+To generate optimal synthesizable Verilog code for a given CNN model, we implemented a compiler and optimizer which accept the input row rate and the clock rate as parameters.
+The compiler then generates synthesizable Verilog code which exactly meets the performance requirements.
 The maximum row rate provides guaranteed hard real time execution, and the maximum clock rate provides a flexible way to produce Verilog that can be targeted to either FPGA or ASIC silicon platforms.

-The IE120R model is trained from scratch to replicate a pretrained Resnet-18 CNN backbone using a pairwise distance loss function and cosine learning rate schedule.
-It is a Resnet-18 clone, running at 120 frames/s with <2ms latency, available as a single chip solution.
+The IE120R model is trained from scratch to replicate a pretrained Resnet-18 CNN backbone using a pairwise distance loss function.
+It is effectively a high resolution Resnet-18 clone, running at 100 frames/s with 11.5ms latency, available as a single chip solution.

-Properly pretraining a foundation vision backbone is a challenging task which requires the right combination of loss function, optimizer and learning rate schedule, and training data distribution.
+Properly pretraining a foundation vision backbone or pose decoder is a challenging task which requires the right combination of loss function, optimizer and learning rate schedule, and training data.
 We encourage community involvement to improve the pretrained weights.
-The Silicon Perception image encoder models and weights are released under MIT license.
+The Silicon Perception IE120R image encoder model, DX120P pose decoder model, pretrained weights, and corresponding Verilog code are released under MIT license.

 In embedded applications where the model and input shape are fixed, the flexibility of a software implementation is unnecessary.
 Silicon Perception has chosen to remove the software stack completely, converting deep models into single chip hardware components with programmable weights.
 These components have streaming interfaces and execute in hard real time, with the highest throughput and lowest latency in the industry.